molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 This installs a spy on the global `fetch` method.
 Under the hood it saves the original `window.fetch` function for later and overwrites `window.fetch` with a spy.
 Once the spec is completed, Jasmine automatically restores the original function.

-`spyOn` returns the created spy, allowing to set a return value, like we have learned above.
+`spyOn` returns the created spy, enabling us to set a return value, like we have learned above.

 ```typescript
 spyOn(window, 'fetch');